On small-scale and large-scale intermittency of Lagrangian statistics in canopy flow: Results

 \subsection{Lagrangian velocity increments and small-scale intermittency}

 In the following section, the focus is put on small-scale intermittency.
 The Lagrangian temporal velocity increment, defined as

 where $\tau$ is the time lag, is widely used to study velocity statistics at different scales.
 Here, we use statistics of $\Delta_\tau v_i$ to show the existence of, and to analyze, small-scale intermittency in the canopy flow.
 Note that assuming stationarity of the flow in the wind tunnel, statistics are reported for different trajectories with different $t_0$, namely, we average over $t_0$.
+Furthermore, statistics of $\Delta_\tau v_i$ are assumed stationary in the range of $\tau$ considered here, due to the local homogeneity that we have shown in~\cite{Shnapp2020c}.

 The PDFs, $P(\Delta_\tau v_x)$, for trajectories from the canopy flow experiment are shown in Fig.~\ref{fig:velocity_increments} (a) as symbols for five values of $\tau$.
 The PDFs were translated vertically for better visualization.
-The figure shows that as the time lag is reduced the tails of the PDFs become wider, showing that at smaller scales there is a higher probability for extreme events.
+The figure shows that despite the average flow velocity and its inhomogeneity, the velocity increments are zero averaged.
+The figure also shows that as the time lag is reduced the tails of the PDFs become wider, showing that at smaller scales there is a higher probability for observing extreme events.
 In addition, the flatness coefficient of the velocity differences is plotted in Fig~\ref{fig:velocity_increments} (b) against $\tau/\tau_\eta$.
 The empirical data is shown as symbols, error bars represent the range obtained using bootstrapping with 5 sub-samples of the data, and the Gaussian value of $F=3$ is shown as a dashed line.
-At small $\tau$ the flatness is high, reaching roughly 17, and as the time lag grows it reduces monotonously, reaching down to $F\approx5$.
+Due to the available volume of the data the flatness at small $\tau$ is underestimated in our analysis; and still, at small $\tau$ the flatness is high, reaching roughly 17, and as the time lag grows it reduces monotonously and reaches down to $F\approx5$.
 In the Kolmogorov similarity theory, dimensional analysis predicts that moments of the velocity difference scale with the time lag as $\av{(\Delta_\tau v_i)^q} \sim \tau^{q/2}$ \citep{Monin1972}, and so the flatness coefficient should remain constant in the inertial range, $\tau_\eta\ll\tau\ll T_L$.
 Thus, the change of $F(\tau)$ for $\tau\gg\tau_\eta$ shows the existence of deviation from the Kolmogorov similarity theory in the canopy flow.
 As discussed in Sec.~\ref{sec:intro}, this transition of the statistics with $\tau$ is a hallmark of turbulent flows that characterizes small-scale intermittency.

 \cite{Chevillard2003} proposed that the transition from the flat to Gaussian PDF in HIT can be described by the multifractal model, and showed that it was in good agreement with results from two experiments and DNS simulations at various $Re_\lambda$.
 Briefly explained, in the multifractal formalism the velocity increments are specified as